sruehr/sruehr.github.io/research.md

 <p align="center">
   <img src="/fieldwork.jpeg">
-  <em>The team at an AmeriFlux site deploying a hyperspectral imager! </em>
+  <em>The team at an AmeriFlux site deploying a hyperspectral imager </em>
 </p>